 Sweden's support for Water Supply and Sanitation has been one of its most long running and significant investments.
 This support began in 1965 with the provision of SKK1.45m for the Ismani Valley Water Supply project and ended in 2002 with the finalization of the 16-year HESAWA programme.
 Between 1970 and 2002, Sweden invested \$271 million in water supply and sanitation activities in Tanzania (OECD, 2005).
-As noted in Chapter 3, Sweden's investment in water supply and sanitation, as a proportion of its overall ODA spend, was very high in the early years of its development co-operation with
+As noted in Chapter 3, Sweden's investment in water supply and sanitation, as a proportion of its overall ODA spend, was very high in the early years of its development co-operation with Tanzania, constituting 30.4% of all investments in the period from 1970 to 1974.
+During these years Rural Water Supply was Sida's largest sectoral investment on a year-on-year basis, higher than education, health and agriculture.

-51 The Embassy of Sweden in February 2016 sent a letter to the Tanzanian Ministries of Finance, Education Energy that requested meetings with their respective representatives.
+&lt;sup>51 The Embassy of Sweden in February 2016 sent a letter to the Tanzanian Ministries of Finance, Education Energy that requested meetings with their respective representatives.
 Only the Ministry of Finance responded, and agreed to a meeting.
 But this did not materialise, despite repeated follow-up attempts by the evaluation team to facilitate a meeting.